Syfy Insider Exclusive

 "It was disappointing because Love Hewitt was signed on, I think she was contracted to do it [the sequel]," Gillespie continued.
 "She signed on because she thought I was directing it, and then I didn't.
 That upset her a bit.
 Which was fine, we were okay after that, but I know she was upset it wasn't going to be the same team.
 They put a lot more gore in the second one, deliberately so."

 I Still Know What You Did Last Summer failed to reach the box office heights of its predecessor and a critically-lambasted direct-to-video threequel (2006's I'll Always Know What You Did Last Summer) didn't do the franchise any favors.
-Amazon revived the IP as a television series in 2021 before canceling the project after a single season.
+The IP was briefly revived as a television series in 2021 before its cancellation after a single season.

 But that's not the end of the story.
-With legacy sequels like Halloween (2018) and Scream (2022) softly rebooting classic properties to critical and financial success, Sony is looking to take another hook-handed stab at I Know What You Did Last Summer.
-Earlier this year, Deadline reported that Love Hewitt and Prinze Jr. were in talks to reprise their characters for a "passing of the torch-type" revival directed by Thor: Love and Thunder co-writer Jennifer Kaytin Robinson.
+With legacy sequels like Halloween (2018) and Scream (2022) softly rebooting classic properties to critical and financial success, Sony is looking to take another hook-handed stab at I Know What You Did Last Summer under the direction of Thor: Love and Thunder co-writer, Jennifer Kaytin Robinson.